qqwref/jscode/README.md

 See the docs/ folder for details on how to write in CODE.

 # Versions
+Version 2.1: Implemented a better type system, booleans, functions, some operators, and two builtins.

 Version 2.0: Implemented variables and a print statement.

 Version 1.0: Implemented a README file.